Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/modifinder-web.md

 # GNPS2 Interactive Web Interface

+The ModiFinder interactive platform offers a dynamic environment for predicting modifications between an unknown compound and its known analog, along with intuitive tools for visualizing molecular structures and spectra.

+## Predicting the Modification Site
 Head to [ModiFinder Interactive Web Interface](https://modifinder.gnps2.org/), and use the information for your target compound and its known analog to generate the result.

-## Providing the Input
+### Providing the Input

 1. Pass the information for the known analog to the known compound section of the input, the inputs are: